reganbaucke/JuDGE.jl/docs/src/tutorials.md

 Currently, we recommend using JuDGE with Gurobi as the subproblem and master problem solvers.
 Any solvers can be specified, but the master problem must return duals, and an interior point method is recommended for reliable convergence.
-The subproblems can be solved with any method, but currently need to be solved to optimality (bound gap of 0).
+The subproblems can be solved with any method.
+(If you do not solve the subproblems to a zero bound-gap, the upper and lower bounds will not fully converge; it is therefore also necessary to set appropriate convergence tolerances in the master problem.)

 We can view the optimal solution to our problem by calling
 ```@example tutorial
-println("Objective: "*string(judy.bounds.UB))
+println("Objective: "*string(JuDGE.get_objval(judy))
 JuDGE.print_expansions(judy)
 ```
 Finally, if we want to recover the optimal solutions for the nodes, we must fix the